rbodsworth/our-place-in-space/readme.md

 When we look from space we only see the planet earth and beyond that we see billions of stars and planets.

-Competing as individuals and nation states drives self interest and the destruction of our shared biosphere.

 This project aims explore questions of how an individual relates to the global.

 ## MVP